oliverschwendener/ueli/README.md

 * `searchResultNameFontSize` Number - Represents the font size of the search result name in pixels
 * `userInputFontSize` Number - Represents the font size of the user input in pixels
 * `userInputHeight` Number - Represents the height of the user input box in pixels
+* `userStylesheet` String - Represents a path to a local stylesheet to modify the appearance of the window.
 * `webSearches` Array of webSearch Objects - A list of [web search engines](#web-search-engines)
     * `webSearch` Object - Defines a web search engine
         * `icon` String - Represents the svg icon for the specific web search engine